Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Overfacing yourself

-Using too much weight when strength training has high risk of injury potential.
+Using too much weight when strength training has a high risk of injury potential.

 The key to safety is keeping every action in one swift motion.
 Struggling?
 Most gyms will have dedicated members of staff who can assist you with your form.